szolotykh/kinisi-motor-controller-firmware/commands.md

 - integral_limit (double): Integral limit of PID controller.
 The value can not be negative or zero.
 If the value is zero or negative, the integral limit is disabled.

 ### SET_MOTOR_TARGET_SPEED (0x06)
-Description: This command sets the target speed for the specified motor in radians.\
+Description: This command sets the target speed for the specified motor in radians.
+Ignored if the motor is currently owned by an active platform (one of its wheels); use SET_PLATFORM_TARGET_VELOCITY to drive platform wheels.\
 Properties:
 - motor_index (uint8_t): The index of the motor to set the target velocity for.
   - Range: 0 to 3
 - speed (double): The speed of the motor.

 ### RESET_MOTOR_CONTROLLER (0x07)
-Description: This command resets the controller for the specified motor.\
+Description: This command resets the controller for the specified motor.
+Ignored if the motor is currently owned by an active platform (one of its wheels).\
 Properties:
 - motor_index (uint8_t): The index of the motor to reset the controller for.
   - Range: 0 to 3